 To recover deleted files from a PC hard drive, or from a removable flash drive/card that is connected to a Windows computer, we recommend Data Recovery Pro.

-To recover data on a Mac hard drive, or from an external drive connected to a Macintosh computer, I recommend Remo Recover Mac.
+To recover lost data on a Mac hard drive or SSD (solid state drive), or from an external drive connected to a Macintosh computer (iMac, MacBook Pro, etc.), we recommend Remo Recover Mac.

 Yes, you have to.
 So far, there is no such app that can be installed on your phone for data recovery purposes.

 No, some of them provide trials or demos that allow you to test drive the software for free.
 However, they have functional limitations such as you can use them to scan and preview the found files.
 In order to recover them, you'll have to get a license code to activate the software.